imDaniX/NPC-Liberated/README.md

 # NPC-Lib

-Asynchronous, high-performance Minecraft NPC library for 1.8-1.18 servers.
+Asynchronous, high-performance Minecraft NPC library for 1.19 servers.

-This Library does only support the latest patch release of a supported version (for example 1.13.2).
-Issues with older patch versions (for example 1.13.1) won't be fixed.

-## Requirements

-This library can only be used on spigot servers higher or on version 1.8.8.
 The plugin [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) is required on your server.

 ## How to use